ijmccallum/life-dashboard/docs/arch decisions/20191123 tech revisit.md

     - [x] react-native-web
     - [x] expo
     - [ ] react-nodegui
-2. create a common "hello world" component to try and share between each of the two options.
+2. create a common "hello world" component to try and share between each of the builds